agile-students-fall2025/2-git-practice-mabyan22/README.md

 ## How I Used This in My Research
 In my project, I’m investigating the **effect of off-platform visits on Youtube's algorithm**, especially how recommendation systems might use your data collected by other sites.
+## Comments - Alisha Atif
+I found the research on YouTube recommendation bias really interesting.
+The use of bots with different political personas makes the experiment feel systematic and convincing.
+It also connects with my own curiosity about how platforms use off site data to influence what we see on YouTube.